 Attorney Victoria S. Lombardi was first interested in becoming a lawyer when she volunteered with the Peer Advocates program run through the Women’s Center on her college campus.
 The Peer Advocates program provided training for incoming students about violence prevention and resources available on and off campus.
 The program also provided support for students who were victims of physical and sexual abuse and assault, as well as stalking and other harassment.
 She would accompany students to their medical appointments, the police station to make reports, and court as support.
 After hearing their stories and being a compassionate resource for these students, Victoria was often left with the desire to do more to help.
 This desire to go a step further to help is ultimately what drove her to the practice of law, and more specifically, to the practice of family law.

 Attorney Lombardi’s approach is realistic, straightforward, and honest.
 She is comfortable taking an aggressive “guns out” approach or a collaborative and friendly approach, depending on the circumstances and needs of the client and the case.
-She uses plain language and not legalese, which can cause confusion and frustration and takes the time to go over the realities of her clients’ situations.
+She uses plain language and not legalese, which can cause confusion, and takes the time to go over the realities of her clients’ situations.
 She will never make promises or hype someone up over something that is not attainable.
-Because so much of family court is not one side winning, being real with clients help them be better prepared for the outcome of their divorce.
-She also always tries to all things with kindness and understanding to help her clients through one of the most difficult points in their lives.
+Because so much of family court is not one side winning, being real with clients helps them be better prepared for the outcome of their divorce.
+She also always tries to do all things with kindness and understanding to help her clients through one of the most difficult points in their lives.